Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

+v17.95 Volume and/or Position rotary encoders can be added separately.
+So you could have a touchscreen (or mouse) and a volume pot.

 v17.94 some minor fixes to work with labwc, and reduce cpu load after playing multiple tracks.

 v17.90 Cutdown 8 added for Pi Touch 2 Display.
 1280x720.
 Similar layout to cutdown 7.

 Note there is a conflict with the rotary encoders and the Innomaker Pi DAC HAT (gpio6), the Innomaker 25W Amp should work OK.
-Pi DACPro HAT works OK

-v17.85 Bluetooth IN.
+Pi DACPro HAT works OK f v17.85 Bluetooth IN.
 Pair your cell phone etc with the Pi.
 Run MP3_Player.py, click on Bluebooth , reconnect your cell phone, play your music on your cell phone. click on Bluetooth button to stop.
 Only available on cutdowns 0,2,7 and 8.